openebs/monitoring/docs/guide.md

 1. **Update values.yaml**

-   -  Disable dependent chart(kube-prometheus-stack) by updating `kube-prometheus-stack.enabled` to `false`
+   -  Disable dependent chart(kube-prometheus-stack) by updating `kube-prometheus-stack.install` to `false`
    -  Set `customPrometheusStack.enabled` to `true`
    -  If you have updated the label for grafana sidecar container(`grafana-sc-dashboard`), then update `customPrometheusStack.grafana.sidecar.dashboards.label: <UPDATED_LABEL>`
    -  Update `namespaceOverride` with the namespace name in which prometheus stack is installed